Join us for the 9th annual Milwaukee Taco Fest on the Henry Maier Festival Grounds. Get your tickets now - they are limited!

 Everything on our truck from meats to our rice and beans are gluten-free you can eat almost anything as long as it is served on corn tortillas.
 Tacos, enchiladas, nachos and quesadillas, which upon request (can be) gluten-free.

 Where can people find your truck this summer?
-We usually park in Menards in Waukesha and Burlington while the third truck travels from place to place.
+We usually park in Menards in Burlington while the (other) trucks travel from place to place.
 You can find our calendar for our trucks on Facebook or our website which is pinamexicaneats.com.

 If you could park your truck anywhere for one day where would it be?
 If I had one place to park in the world it would be on the Las Vegas strip!
 Just the thought of being near all of the most prestigious chef restaurants in the world is exciting and, hey, who wouldn’t love to eat tacos in Sin City, the place that never sleeps!
 Business would be booming day and night!